Hassan-Ullah/Email-Validator/README.md

 # Email-Validator

-# Simply enter your email and hit the button
+Simply enter your email and hit the button
+And here's your validated email